-Name of Student Address

-Schoo ol Grade

-A. I am requesting permission for m y child named above to: (Check one or both)

-use or receive the followin g over-the-counter medication(s)

-Medication:

-Dosage:

-Check Option 1 or 2 below.

-1. Self-administer such m 1.
-Self-administer such medication(s) in the presence of an authorized staff member.

-2. Keep the medication(s s) in his/her possession and self-administer as needed.

-В. С. D. I will assume responsibility for safe delivery of the medication to school.
+Name e of Student Address Schoo ol Grade A. I am requesting permission for my chil d named above to: (Check one or both) use or receive the following over r-the-counter medication(s) Medication: Dosage: Check Option 1 or 2 below.
+1. Self-administer such medica ation(s) in the presence of an authorized staff member.
+2. Keep the medication(s) in h is/her possession and self-administer as needed. В. С. I will assume responsibility for safe delivery of the medication to school.
 I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
-Our physician has instructed that this medication should be administered in the above design

-E. dosage.
-I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.

-Signa ture of Parent Date

-Home Telephone Work Telephone
+D. medication should be administered in the above designated E. I release and agree to hold the Board o of Education, its officials, and its employees harmless from preseeable for damages or injury resulting directly or Signa ture of Parent Date e Telephone Work Telephone 1101116 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Tho f RIZATION FOR STAFF administer the above-non-prescribed medication(s)/ ment(s): administer the above-non-prescribed medication(s)/ Principal

-AU ITHORIZATION FOR STAFF

-red to administer the above-non-prescribed medication(s)/

-V V